milvus-io/milvus-docs/site/en/deploy_and_maintain/deploy_s3.md

 # Deploy Amazon S3 Storage

 Milvus supports Amazon Simple Storage Service (S3) for data persistence of insert log files and ndex files.
-This page show you how to deploy S3 storage for Milvus.
+This page shows you how to deploy S3 storage for Milvus.

 ## Deploy S3 on Milvus installed with Docker Compose